 This online collection of streaming audio recordings includes the first 400 songs from Max Hunter's research into the music and culture of the hills and backwoods of the Ozarks.The complete Max Hunter Collection is an archive of almost 1600 Ozark Mountain folk songs, recorded by Max Hunter between 1956 and 1976.
 A traveling salesman from Springfield, Missouri, Hunter took along his reel-to-reel tape recorder as he covered his sales territory, wanting to preserve the heritage of the region by recording the songs and stories of many generations of Ozark history.

-The Missouri State Library has additional sound files available for listening on CD-ROM, as well as copies of Max Hunter's own field notes.
+The Meyer Library music reference collection includes copies of Max Hunter's own field notes.
 The original materials are owned by the Springfield-Greene County LIbrary.

 The complete, unedited recordings from the private collection of Springfield, MO native Gordon McCann are being made available to the public through the Missouri State University Libraries channel.
 We are presently about 1/4 through the collection, and new videos continue to be added.